What Are the Different Types of Dentists & Dental Specialties?

 Oral Microbiologists examine microbial communities, bacteria, and fungi.
 In other words, this dental specialty is the study of microorganisms of the oral cavity.
 It is especially suitable for dental doctors who enjoy combining clinical work with academic activities.

-The minimum duration of specialty training in Oral Microbiology is 5 years.
+The minimum duration of speciality training in Oral Microbiology is 5 years.

 Oral Surgery